 - When the staff member observes (or is notified about and verifies) an offense, the staff member will take immediate action to correct the misconduct.
-The staff member will use an appropriate sanction and maintain a record of the misconduct and the sanction.

-- If a particular misconduct is not immediately correctable, the staff member should refer the problem to the appropriate administrator for action specified under this administrative rule.

-- The administrator should meet with the reporting staff member, and, if necessary, the student and the parent/legal guardian, and should apply the appropriate disciplinary action.

-- The administrator will maintain a complete record of the procedures.
+The staff member will use an appropriate sanction and maintain a record of the misconduct and the sanction. - If a particular misconduct is not immediately correctable, the staff member should refer the problem to the appropriate administrator for action specified under this administrative rule. - The administrator should meet with the reporting staff member, and, if necessary, the student and the parent/legal guardian, and should apply the appropriate disciplinary action. - The administrator will maintain a complete record of the procedures.

-- The staff may apply sanctions in cases of disorderly conduct that may include, but are not limited to, the following:
+The staff may apply sanctions in cases of disorderly conduct that may include, but are not limited to, the following:

-- o verbal reprimand
+- verbal reprimand

-- o withdrawal of privileges
+- withdrawal of privileges

-- o detention
+- detention

-- o in-school suspension/recovery room
+- in-school suspension/recovery room

-- o out-of-school suspension
+- out-of-school suspension

-- o confiscate item
+- confiscate item

-- o academic penalty (cheating)
+- academic penalty (cheating)